cfinke/PHP-GEDCOM-Tools/README.md

 export-related.php
 ------------------
-This will export a new GEDCOM file containing only the person specified and any other people related by blood.
+Export a new GEDCOM file containing only the person specified and any other people related by blood.
 This will exclude spouses of blood relatives, but would include, for example, children, grandchildren, cousins, grandparents, and half-siblings.

 Usage: